View Document

 (10) The University Executive Group is responsible and accountable for the progress of EDI strategies and the implementation of priority actions.

-(11) The Deputy Vice-Chancellor (Academic) is responsible for student EDI progress and actions, and the Vice-President, Professional Services is responsible for workforce EDI progress and actions.
+(11) The Deputy Vice-Chancellor (Academic) is responsible for student EDI progress and actions, and the Deputy Vice-Chancellor (People and Operations) is responsible for workforce EDI progress and actions.

 (12) The University may identify Executive Group sponsors to lead and oversee progress on specific EDI strategies and priorities.